zikusooka/Jambula-OS/README.md

 1. Download the latest Jambula OS image to a temporary directory:

-   wget -P /tmp -c https://github.com/zikusooka/Jambula-OS/raw/main/jambulaOS-202312-022106-img.7z
+   wget -P /tmp -c https://github.com/zikusooka/Jambula-OS/raw/main/jambulaOS-2024.3.0-img.7z

 2. Extract the above image to a temporary directory using p7zip tool (https://www.7-zip.org/download.html)

    cd /tmp

-   7za e /tmp/jambulaOS-202312-022106-img.7z
+   7za e /tmp/jambulaOS-2024.3.0-img.7z

 3. Burn the resulting image i.e. sdcard.img to your SD card using a tool such as dd

-   Example: So assuming your SD card is mounted at /dev/sdb: dd status=progress if=/tmp/sdcard.img of=/dev/sdb
+   For example: If your SD card is mounted at /dev/sdb enter the following command line:

+   dd status=progress if=/tmp/sdcard.img of=/dev/sdb

 4. Insert SD card into your raspberry pi and power it on

-5. Log in as root and use the default password of "JambulaOS"
+5. Log in as root and use the default password of "Jambula"
    IMPORTANT: Please change this immediately

 6. Enjoy!